rtugores/log_emails/README.md

 Log emails
 =============
-Developer plugin for Elgg that display emails in PHP log, instead of send them
+Developer plugin for Elgg that displays emails in PHP log, instead of send them

 Features
 -----------